Jemurai/how_it_works/totp/README.md

 ## Generating a Value

 Using the seed as a key and the counter as a message, we will derive our long form OTP value.
 The value returned from our HMac operation will be truncated in order to produce the 6 digit value we will compare against in the end.
-The following code is a basic HMacSHA1 operation using the standard Java encryption libraries.
-While [RFC 6238]()
+The following code is an [HMacSHA1](https://en.wikipedia.org/wiki/HMAC) operation using the standard Java encryption libraries.
+While [RFC 6238](https://tools.ietf.org/html/rfc6238) describes the possible options of HMacSHA256 and HMacSHA512, they are not viable when distributing the secret for use on most mobile authenticator applications.

 ```java
 private static byte[] hash(final byte[] key, final byte[] message) {